 The high sky cut-offs of Delhi University often make it very challenging for students to get admission into their desired college.
-The release of the first cut-offs for taking the admission in University of Delhi is just a few days away and with over 70 colleges in the University, it is necessary that the students are well aware of certain facts and processes to help them make their decision smoothly.
+The release of the first cut-offs for taking admission in the University of Delhi is just a few days away and with over 70 colleges in the University, it is necessary that the students are well aware of certain facts and processes to help them make their decision smoothly.
 One of the frequently asked question by many is regarding the evening colleges in DU.
-Most of the colleges are day colleges and there are only a handful of colleges which offer evening classes.
+Most of the colleges are day colleges and there are only a handful of colleges that offer evening classes.

 Day Colleges VS Evening Colleges in DU

 a) The key advantage of Evening college lies in the fact that students experience major relaxations in the cut-offs, which makes it easier for students who couldn’t score enough to get through a day college.

 b) The syllabus that is taught in both the day and evening colleges in DU are identical and the degree that a student receives after graduation is awarded by the University, which is identical with no difference.

 c) However, the faculty, as well as the administration of the evening and day colleges, might vary from one college to the other.

 d) The location, classes, canteen and all the other facilities remain the same.
 The Principal of the Colleges also remains the same usually.

 e) Most of the Day Colleges begin at 8 AM in the morning while the evening colleges are conducted from 2:30 PM.

 f) The opportunities provided to both the Day as well as Evening colleges are more or less the same.
 Placements and opportunities largely depend on the students and their calibre.
 Most Evening colleges report of a 100% campus placement.

 g) Many assert that the evening colleges are less crowded and the hyped ‘College Life’ as such, is sort of absent in the evening colleges and the day colleges are regarded more ‘happening’.